lucasgbriell/radix-sort/README.md

 ### Project Description:

 Small Project to practice what we have learn about kind of array organizers.
-In this project, made all by JavaScript (using react library).
+In this simple project  made all by JavaScript (using react library).

 ### What is it Radix-sort?